aloodamz/aloodamz/README.md

 ## What I’m Exploring

-- Web Technologies — from frameworks to performance optimization
+- Marketing and content
-- Generative AI — playing at the edge of creativity and computation
+- Generative AI-> looks cool so just wrote this
-- Rust and Blockchains
+- Rust and Blockchains (the only thing i know a bit lmao)

 ##  What I Work On